Keside2/movie-app-tmdb/README.md

    npm install
    ```

-3. **IEnvironment Configuration:Create a .env file in the root directory and add your keys:**
+3. **Environment Configuration:Create a .env file in the root directory and add your keys:**
    ```Code snippet
    VITE_TMDB_API_KEY=your_tmdb_key
    VITE_FIREBASE_API_KEY=your_firebase_key